 Gerry Ryan of Global Creatures, which produces the Australian production of King Kong, told Australian Radio Station 3AW, "I was in New York recently and went to the theatre, and so, they're getting ready — Spider-Man's closed there at the Foxwoods and we'll be opening on December 12 this year."

+"Plans for the Broadway production of King Kong are not confirmed at this time," New York representatives for the production responded in a statement.
+"We hope to have details about the future of the show shortly."
 Global Creatures executive Carmen Pavlovic and members of the King Kong creative team were in New York in late 2013 to identify potential Broadway theatres capable of housing the large-scale production.
 Only four or five Broadway houses are large enough to accommodate the high-tech production that stars a six-meter-tall puppet as Kong.
 A team of 35 on-stage and off-stage puppeteers are employed to manipulate the creature.
 The creative team is already at work in Melbourne constructing a second animatronic puppet for a future production of the musical.

 King Kong won five of Australia's Helpmann Awards this year, including Best Lighting, Best Sound, Best Scenic Design, Best Costume Design and Outstanding Theatrical Achievement.